kealdishx/SwiftLoadHook/README.md

 # Example

-This example is used to help you understand and use, you can find the code in the files under Example.
+This example is used to help you understand how to use, you can find the code in the files under `Example` folder.
 In this example, I want to swizzle the IMP of function `viewWillAppear()` in `UIViewController`.

 First, `UIViewController` should conform to `SelfAware` protocol and implement functions of the protocol.